fort-nix/nix-bitcoin/docs/install.md

     boot.loader.grub.device = "/dev/sda";
     ```

-9. Setup environment
+5. Enter environment

     ```
     nix-shell
     ```

-    This will set up your nix-bitcoin environment and might take a while without giving an output.
+    Note that a new directory `secrets/` appeared which contains the secrets for your node.

-10. Create nixops deployment in nix-shell.
+6. Create nixops deployment in nix-shell.

     ```
-    nixops create network/network.nix network/network-nixos.nix -d bitcoin-node
+    nixops create nixops/node.nix nixops/node-nixos.nix -d bitcoin-node
     ```

-11. Adjust configuration by opening `configuration.nix` and removing FIXMEs.
+7. Adjust configuration by opening `configuration.nix` and removing FIXMEs.
 Enable/disable the modules you want in `configuration.nix`.

-12. Deploy Nixops in nix-shell
+8. Deploy Nixops in nix-shell

     ```
     nixops deploy -d bitcoin-node